UBC-CS/cpsc100/notes/project/introduction.md

 Students will:

-design a digital artifact based on their research and analysis.
+1. Design a digital artifact based on their research and analysis.

 This digital artifact should effectively summarize their main themes/findings from their research, presenting the information visually engaging and informative intended for fellow students in the CPSC 100 class.